davidycliao/lacanCrawlers/README.md

 About how to use git and Github, please have a look at this [Tutorial for Beginners](https://www.youtube.com/watch?v=RvnM6EEwp1I).

 ```
-git clone  git@github.com:davidycliao/lacanCrawler.git
+git clone  git@github.com:davidycliao/lacanCrawlers.git
 ```

 - Copy the commands below and paste them into the terminal:

-Change the directory by typing `cd` command once `lacanCrawler` repository is downloaded.
+Change the directory by typing `cd` command once `lacanCrawlers` repository is downloaded.

 ```
-cd bamberg.lacan
+cdlacanCrawlers
 ```

-- Create the enviroment by using conda and name the enviroment `lacanCrawler`.
+- Create the enviroment by using conda and name the enviroment `lacanCrawlers`.

 ```
-conda create -n lacan python=3.9
+conda create -n lacanCrawlers python=3.9
 ```

 ### Step 2: Instruction for the Installation of the Required Dependencies

 - Activate the pre-named enviroment.
-Alternatively, the environment for `lacanCrawler` can be opened via [Anaconda Navigator](https://www.anaconda.com/products/individual-b)
+Alternatively, the environment for `lacanCrawlers` can be opened via [Anaconda Navigator](https://www.anaconda.com/products/individual-b)

 ```
-conda activate lacanCrawler
+conda activate lacanCrawlers
 ```

 - Install required modules from `requirements.txt` using `pip` methond.